IJSComplexMatter/cddm/doc/autoapi/cddm/window/index.rst

    :param shape: A shape of the 2D window
    :type shape: (int,int)
    :param alpha: Smoothnes parameter - defines smoothness of the edge of the tukey
-                 (should be between 0. and 1.; 0.05 by default).
+                 (should be between 0. and 1.
 When set to zero, it becomes an aperture filter.
 When set to 1 it becomes a Hann window.
    :type alpha: float
    :param out: Output array.